What is a Merchant Cash Advance?

-A Merchant Cash Advance, or MCA, isn’t ideal for every situation, but it can work great for businesses that need quick access to funds they can use to cover payroll, purchase inventory or address other immediate expenses.
+A Merchant Cash Advance, or MCA, can work great for businesses that need quick access to funds they can use to cover payroll, purchase inventory or address other immediate expenses.

 TABLE OF CONTENTS